httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 # Intermediary Considerations {#intermediary}

 Since the Signature and HMAC HTTP Authentication Schemes leverage TLS keying material exporters, their output cannot be transparently forwarded by HTTP intermediaries.
+HTTP intermediaries that support this specification have two
+options:

-HTTP intermediaries that support this specification will validate the authentication received from the client themselves, then inform the upstream HTTP server of the presence of valid authentication using some other mechanism.
+* The intermediary can validate the authentication received from the client, then inform the upstream HTTP server of the presence of valid authentication.

+* The intermediary can export the nonce (see {{compute-proof}}}), and forward it to the upstream HTTP server, then the upstream server performs the validation.

+The mechanism for the intermediary to communicate this information to the upstream HTTP server is out of scope for this document.

 # Security Considerations {#security}